RaiRaiTheRaichu/Haru/docs/technical.md

 change `ConsistencyInfo`'s hash for `Assembly-CSharp.dll` or patch the methods running `FileChecker.dll` code.

-Aki does this by patching `FilesChecker.dll` calls directly, Haru does this by patching `TarkovApplication`'s base type.
-The latter has the benefit of not depending on the `FilesChecker.dll`.
+Aki does this by patching `FilesChecker.dll` calls directly, which has the benefit of working on both 0.12.x and 0.13.x versions.
+Haru patches `TarkovApplication`'s base type, which has the benefit of not depending on `FilesChecker.dll` and completes patching faster but it only works on 0.13.x.

 ### Anti-cheat